 These bills aren't rare as many of them were printed- over a half billion.
 For this reason, most of them aren't valuable.
 If you have a regular circulated note then it will only be worth its face value of $2.
 If you have a note in uncirculated condition then it can sell for around $9-15.

 It's possible to find bills with low serial numbers which are valued at a small premium.
 In addition, there are a few other factors that could raise the value of your bill.
 Below we will examine stamped bills, star notes, and a notable error bill.

 The 1976 series was first issued out to the public on April 13th, 1976.
 People who received first day issues went to their local post office so they can get their bills stamped with the date.
 The value is slightly higher for stamped bills and stamps with unique city names.

 Star notes are bills with a star before the serial number.
 There are both common star notes and rare star notes.
 What separates them is the federal reserve bank from which they were printed from.
 These bills were printed from 12 different federal reserve banks and two of them are rare.
-The Federal Reserve Bank of Kansas City and the Federal Reserver Bank of Minneapolis are the rare versions that you should be looking for.
-You can check your own bill by looking on the front left hand side to see the bank's name.
+The Federal Reserve Bank of Kansas City and the Federal Reserver Bank of Minneapolis are the rare varieties that you should be looking for.
+You can check your own bill by looking on the front left hand side to see the issuing bank's name.

 1976 Two Dollar Error Bill

 There is one notable error for this series, but it's not immediatly noticeable.
 On each individual paper currency there is a serial number which is shown in two places on the front: the top right and the bottom left.
 Normally the serial number is the same in both places, but on the error bill the serial numbers are different by one number.
 This was a printing error.

 The value of this two dollar error note in uncirculated condition is around $700.